devnixs/ODataAngularResources/README.md

 ```

 #### Updating entries with OData v4
  You can use the $update method on an object.
-This will call the endpoint with the key passed between ().
  But for that you need to specify what is the property that contains the key.

  There is two way of doing so :